awwtala/react-20/README.md

 Step 2: Type npm i to form your package.json. \
 Step 3: Tpe npm start. \
 Step 5: You will be presented with http://localhost:3001 \
-Step 6: Copy That link into your Insomnia app.

 ## Questions